 study on Franco Grignani, 1991 – 3D grid (2020 with GeoGebra – CC BY-NC-ND 4.0)

-Franco Grignani exhibited his hyperbolic works in at least six important exhibitions: in 1981 in Milan, in 1982 in Bologna, in 1984 in Venice, in 1985 in Como, and again in Milan in 1988 and in 1991.
+Franco Grignani exhibited his hyperbolic works in at least six important exhibitions: in 1981 in Milan, in 1982 in Bologna, in 1984 in Venice, in 1985 in Como, and again in Milan in 1988 and 1991.
 More hyperbolics can be seen in the Gallery.

 Franco Grignani, Construction, 1946